 It is a fact that many people are more prettified of public speaking than death itself.
 Standing in front of a room full of people that have their total attention on you can shake up the nerves of most people regardless of their confidence level.

 Speaking at a WordCamp is a wonderful way to give back to the WordPress community and give yourself some visibility with your peers.
-In the past 2 years, I have had the honor of speaking at 7 different WordCamps throughout the United States.
+In the past 10 years, I have had the honor of speaking at over 15 different WordCamps throughout the United States.
 Now even looking back on my first WordCamp, I had a bit of an advantage.
 For many years I was part of a business networking group and would help train members how to do their keynote presentations and did over 50 presentations myself as a member.
 This past experience equipped me to deliver a well polished and engaging presentation.

-Now, I have spoke at many WordCamps but I have been an audience participant as well for tons of presentations.
+Now, I have spoke at many WordCamps but I have been also been an audience participant as well for tons of presentations.
 My overall impression is that the majority of presenters have room for improvement to allow them to get the most out of their talk and improve the actual WordCamp experience for attendees.
 I have wanted to for awhile now put together an article to outline some things that with help those that have been selected to speak at WordCamp to deliver their presentation like a RockStar!
 Please allow me to say that what I am about to share is complied from a lot of experience and audience feedback.
 So let’s get into it.

 Let me start with a very simple list of items that YOU MUST do if you want to get the most out of your presentation and then I will dive in deeper to each one.
 Sounds good?